This post may contain affiliate links. Please read my disclosure policy for details.

 The perfect edible gift to offer to your Christmas host, family or friends.
 These cute meringues are super easy to make, they’re airy and sweet with a slight vanilla touch.
 Sprinkle some sugar decorations all over to be transported into the festive spirit of Christmas.

-christmas tree meringue made with a swiss meringue and two simple ingredients: sugar and egg whites
+christmas tree meringue made with a swiss meringue and two simple ingredients: sugar and egg whites.

-YES, BUT I have made some super cute meringue Christmas trees for you all! : )These meringues truly look adorable when they’re baked lying one next to each other.
-Despite the long-looking recipe (any meringue-based recipe is long just because of the number of tips that it requires), they’re super easy to make!
+BUT, I have made some super cute meringue Christmas trees for you all! 🙂 These meringues look absolutely adorable when baked, lying next to each other.
+And despite what may seem like a long recipe (any meringue-based recipe tends to be lengthy due to the number of tips involved), they’re actually super easy to make!

 Why use Swiss meringue?